 They are great with children and other dogs but should not be around non-canine animals because of their strong hunting instincts.
 They are quiet dogs who rarely bark.

 4. Is This the Right Dog for You?

 MEDIUM: Scottish Deerhounds should have a long, daily walk.

 These active hunters may enjoy being jogging companions.
 While outdoors, keep them on a leash or exercise them in an enclosed or secure area because of their hunting instincts.

 A yard would be appreciated by these dogs but is not required.
 As long as their exercise needs are met, they can do well in apartments.

-MEDIUM: As with all dogs, a regular routine of trimming the nails, brushing the teeth and cleaning the ears should be maintained.
+MEDIUM: As with all dogs, maintain a regular routine of trimming the nails, brushing the teeth and cleaning the ears.

-The ear hair should be removed as needed, and the crisp, wiry hair should be brushed a few times per week with a steel comb, slicker brush or both (the steel comb would be more comfortable in sensitive areas).
+Remove ear hair as needed, and brush their crisp, wiry hair a few times per week with a steel comb, slicker brush or both (the steel comb would be more comfortable in sensitive areas).

-Bathing can be done as needed but not too frequently because it can significantly soften the coat.
+Bathe as needed, but not too frequently because it can significantly soften the coat.
 For pets, this is fine, but Scottish Deerhounds participating in dog shows are expected to have the breed’s standard wiry coat texture.

 - Liver shunt